 This is another major blow to theaters.
-A 45 day theatrical window is departure from the traditional 90-Day window that movie theaters typically rely on to earn the bulk of their revenue.
+A 45-day theatrical window is a departure from the traditional 90-Day window that movie theaters typically rely on to earn the bulk of their revenue.

 Showtime’s planned, live-action series adaptation, of the beloved video game Halo, will now stream exclusively on Paramount+.

 A ‘Star Trek’ series is coming to the service, Star Trek: Strange New Worlds.

 The new series will center on Star Trek: Discovery favorites Captain Pike, Spock, and Number One as they embark on the maiden voyages of the USS Enterprise.

 Other series include: Mayor of Kingstown from ‘Yellowstone’ co-creator Taylor Sheridan and director Antoine Fuqua, Guilty Party, a dark comedy starring Kate Beckinsale, American Tragedy, following Paramount Network’s mini-series ‘Waco’, the series will tackle complicated moments in true crime, Criminal Minds mini-series – the team is coming back together to investigate a single case over 10 episodes along with 15 seasons of the original CBS series, The Real Criminal Minds, a new true-crime docu-series, 60 Minutes+ a new version of the investigative reporting newsmagazine, and 48 Hours original: The Lie Detector, a Texas Ranger takes viewers behind the scenes of those crimes and into the minds of the people who committed them.